hello-efficiency-inc/ridereceipts/README.md

 In order to make app work please download [Chromium](https://download-chromium.appspot.com/) and extract folder on your desktop.

+## Limitation

+Currently program would grab invoices whatever is available on Uber's site.
+Invoices that are "*expired*" or has "*Request invoice*" option would be skipped from downloading.

 ## Developer Notes

 #### Build Setup